 Try panning with the Visual Mixer, which reads all instances of Neutron.

+Relay is a utility device that enables inter-plugin communication between iZotope and non-iZotope products.
+What exactly does this mean?
+And how can inter-plugin communication help your mixes?
 Inter-plugin communication does what the name describes: it allows plugins to share data between one another to more quickly identify problems and find solutions.

 Here’s one scenario: Say you put together the perfect effects chain for your guitars, but now that you’ve brought in the keyboards, you’re hearing frequency masking.
-Place Neutron 3 on the keys and Relay on the guitars—this way, Neutron will be able to read the frequency information of the guitar track, so you can see where masking is occurring (in blueish green) and make the necessary changes to the keys without altering the guitar sound.
-Inter-plugin communication also allow for this same setup with Neoverb, Stutter Edit 2, VocalSynth 2, Nectar 3+, Tonal Balance Control 2, Ozone 9, and Insight 2.
+Place Neutron on the keys and Relay on the guitars—this way, Neutron will be able to read the frequency information of the guitar track, so you can see where masking is occurring (in blueish green) and make the necessary changes to the keys without altering the guitar sound.

 Relay offers a quick, CPU-friendly option for frequency masking issues across any track in the mix.
 It also has panning, stereo widening, and high-pass filtering options for additional surgical adjustments.

-Masking occurs is just about every mix, and with Masking Meter, you have a number of ways to quickly diagnose and solve problems.
+Masking occurs in just about every mix, and with Neutron 4 you have a number of ways to quickly diagnose and solve problems.
 As a final tip, note that masking can be made worse by a song’s arrangement.
-In my early days of production, I was certainly guilty of adding too many instruments to the mix, instead of focusing on fine-tuning just a handful.
+It’s easy to add too many instruments to the mix, instead of focusing on fine-tuning just a handful that serve the song.

-If you have the right relationship with the person sending you their music, you may want to suggest re-writing certain parts if mixing just won’t save it.
-You can sometimes make the executive call yourself too—mute a part here, swap a kick drum there, etc. It might be just what the mix needs.
-Through it all, you have Masking Meter as a trusty second set of ears.
+If you have the right relationship with the person sending you their music, you may want to suggest edits to the arrangement—mute a part here, swap a kick drum there, etc. It might be just what the mix needs.
+Through it all, you have Neutron’s new Unmask feature and the Masking Meter as a trusty second set of ears.